Through the Window, 2024

 44 x 44, Acrylic, markers, oil pastels, pencil and fabric on canvas

-Threads of thought between body, a space and time
+Threads of thought between body, space, objects and time from studio 206

 It's My Party and They Can Cry If They Want to, 2023